Our writers

 Donvé Lee

-Donvé Lee is an artist, and the author and illustrator of numerous children's story books.
-Donvé is deeply committed to encouraging creativity in children and adults, believing that art-making and art awareness should play a much greater role in our lives and in our schools.
-Her adult publications include an innovative correspondence college art course, and a compelling biography of South African artist Dan Rakgoathe, entitled The Unfolding Man.
+Donvé Lee is an author, artist and illustrator of numerous children's story books.
+She is deeply committed to encouraging creativity in children and adults, believing that art-making and art awareness should play a much greater role in our lives and in our schools.
+Her adult publications include The Unfolding Man - the life and art of Dan Rakgoathe, An intimate War, and Syd Kitchen: Scars that Shine.
 Her work as an Awareness author brings together three of her greatest passions - writing, creativity and education.
-She lives in Noordhoek in the Cape Peninsula.
+Donvé has an Honours degree in Art History and a Masters degree in Creative Writing, and lives in Noordhoek in the Cape Peninsula.

 Barbara Ludman